Four Case Studies

 While the author’s attempt to point out to a trend to deform reality as a new, paradoxical form of realism in Chinese literature has the value of highlighting the possibility of a common language in a generation of writers, as well as, while not unique in this, the merit of emphasising the feeling of uncertainty induced by the rapid changes of contemporary China, it also has, we argue, the potential risk of banalising different uses of the literary medium under the unique interpretation of social criticism and political engagement.

-The Xinhua journalist and prolific Chinese science fiction author Han Song 韩松 (1965–) often unsettles the rationality of this genre by enhancing supernatural elements into its production.
-This essay seeks to underscore the thematic and structural parallelism binding him to the zhiguai literary tradition, especially by focusing on the shift from science fictional rationality to supernatural aspects which are typical to both the ancient and the contemporary Chinese literary tradition, as well as on the way in which this change of perspective is a feature of how Han represents elements such as space, time, characters, and even the narrative form itself.
-Hence, some of his most representative works will be examined in order to highlight his anomalous and re-enchanted if, at the same time an expression of a “nativisation” of the genre in China on the one hand, and a universal reflection regarding a highly technological and globalised world on the other.
+The Xinhua journalist and prolific Chinese science fiction author Han Song 韩松 (1965–) often unsettles the rationale of this genre by enhancing supernatural elements into its production.
+This essay seeks to underscore the thematic parallelism binding him to the zhiguai literary tradition, especially by focusing on the shift from science-fiction conventions to supernaturalism which is typical of the ancient Chinese literary tradition, and the way in which this change of perspective is a feature of how Han represents elements such as space, time and characters.
+Some of his most representative works will be examined in order to highlight his unique re-enchantment of the science fiction genre through, on the one hand, the “nativisation” of the genre within Chinese traditions, and on the other, the commentary and critique of a highly technological and globalised contemporary world.

 Event Timeslots (1)